M-a-s-o/notes/README.md

-These are my courses notes for my bachelor in Physics.
+These are my courses notes for my bachelor and master in Physics.